-Line 27 - Complete Illinois Schedule B to figure the amount of distribution and to determine where it should be reported.
+Line 27 - Complete Illinois Schedule B if you have partners who are subject to replacement tax.
 Illinois Schedule B, Column D, Line 7 represents the share of distributable income or loss that is to be added to or subtracted from base income.
 If the total amount on Line 7 is a positive amount, write that amount on Line 27.
-See Illinois Schedule B, Line 7, and Illinois Schedule B Instructions for more information.
+If the total amount on Line Schedule B, Line 7 is negative, leave Line 27 blank and see the instructions for Line 21.
+For more information see Illinois Schedule B and Instructions.

-ENOTE Report any distributable loss shown on Illinois Schedule B, Column D, Line 7 on Line 21.
 Attach Illinois Schedule B to your Form IL-1065.